Small but subsequent changes in DO-178C explain modern technologies and methodologies in clear, concise terminology

 - Clear, concise language and terminology

-- An increased number of objectives for Levels A, B and C
+- DO-178C increased and clarified objectives for DAL A, B and C

 The new standards adopted by DO-178C largely surpass former expectations of DO-178B.
 Its technological supplements now allow avionics professionals the tools and guidance to achieve cost-effective certification.
-DO-178B is outdated and lacks the ability to offer a near-zero software defect rate required to produce new developments that meet or exceed deadlines.
+DO-178B is outdated and lacks the ability to offer a near-zero software defect rate required to produce new development that meet or exceed deadlines.

-Have any more questions about the depth and scope of the differences between DO-178B and DO-178C that we did not address in this article?
+Have more questions about the depth and scope of the differences between DO-178B and DO-178C that we did not address in this article?
 Let us know!